LostAndDead/lostanddead.github.io/vb.net/command-line/creating-hello-world/index.md

 # Creating Hello World

-Here I will go over creating an application and showing you different parts of the GUI
+Here I will go over creating a simple console application that greets you with a nice `Hello World!` message.
+Showing you the basics of creating a project and explaining the pre-populated code.

 ### Creating the project